Skip to Content

 Six students working in Klenk Kitchen, Falk College with Chef Gadia

-Working with students from Chef Mary Kiernan’s Food Service Operations class, Chef Madhu Gadia helped the students create an Indian menu of basmati rice, chickpea curry, spicy new potations, and Cream of Wheat halwa for dessert.
+Working with students from Chef Mary Kiernan’s Food Service Operations class, Chef Madhu Gadia helped the students create an Indian menu of basmati rice, chickpea curry, spicy new potatoes, and Cream of Wheat halwa for dessert.

 Before becoming a best-selling author, Gadia worked as a clinical dietician and diabetes educator.
 That led to invitations to conduct cooking classes in her hometown of Ames, Iowa, and as she started to accumulate recipes, she decided to write her first book, which eventually was purchased and distributed by the Penguin Publishing Group.